-We bought a Karlby Ikea countertop, but we are waiting to install it later when we’re almost finish with the conversion.
+We bought a Karlby Ikea countertop, but we are waiting to install it later when we’re almost finished with the conversion.
 The plywood countertop we have now is perfect to work on during the conversion… we will update this post when it is installed!

 ON SECOND THOUGHT…

 1- We denied the fact that the fridge requires proper ventilation in order to be efficient.
 We can definitely feel the heat behind the fridge with our hand.
 Alright then, let’s make things right and add ventilation!
 We added a hole in the floor for that purpose; it is fully detailed in the following article:

 2- The self-closing drawers worked fine… until we loaded them with stuff.
 Then, if taking a sharp turn, drawers would sometimes open.
 We therefore added door catchers (Buy from Amazon) to help them stay closed.
 It works 98% of the time!

 3- We initially installed self-closing drawer slides (amzn.to/3jLrRlr) worked fine, but the mechanism of one of them finally failed 4 years later.
 This time, we went with these soft-close drawer slides: amzn.to/2F3gC8L.
 Soft-close slides pull the drawer in to the closed position just like the self-close, but they do it nicely and slowly.
 As a result, the drawers don’t slam into the cabinet.
 Nice!
 And as a bonus, they hold the drawers in closed position better.
 We went with a reputable brand, Knape & Vogt; they cost more than generic Amazon products, but we know we get a quality product that will last.